 Police Misconduct and Civil Rights

-Immunity therefore means that in the typical police-suspect interaction, the suspect cannot sue the police.
-Civil rights remedies come into play for willful police conduct that violates an individual's constitutional rights.
+So, qualified immunity means that in the typical police-suspect interaction, the suspect cannot sue the police, local government employees, or a law enforcement agency.
+Civil rights remedies come into play for willful police conduct that violates a person's constitutional rights.

 Civil Rights Laws and Police Misconduct

 A statute known as 42 U.S.C. § 1983 is the primary civil rights law victims of police misconduct rely upon.
 This law is part of the Civil Rights Act of 1871.
 The law was intended to curb oppressive conduct by government and private people in vigilante groups, such as the Ku Klux Klan.

 Section 1983 makes it unlawful for anyone acting under the authority of state law to deprive another person of their rights under the Constitution or federal law.

 The most common claims brought against police officers are:

 - Police brutality arising from the use of excessive force or unreasonable use of deadly force